 A distinguishing feature of Vanderbilt Pathology training is our ongoing development of Diagnostic Management Teams, which leverage Vanderbilt's institutional strengths in genomics and bioinformatics to provide experience for trainees in delivering cost-effective and timely solutions for complex diagnostic questions.
 A Diagnostic Management Team regularly convenes experts from multiple disciplines both to support rational test ordering and also to integrate test results from multiple sources into comprehensive consultative reports.
 Diagnostic Management Teams are Vanderbilt's solution to the soaring complexity of the modern diagnostic menu, and to the increasing ability to improve health care by targeting specific patients with specific therapies at the appropriate time.

 The faculty of the Department includes nationally and internationally recognized scholars, leaders and visionaries with interests in patient care, teaching and laboratory management.
 The faculty has grown considerably in the past few years, with the addition of dozens of new junior and senior faculty members.
-Rotations at the VA, St. Thomas Hospital, and the Nashville-Davidson County Medical Examiner's Office are similarly staffed by expert faculty with experience and interest in resident education.
+Rotations at the VA and the Nashville-Davidson County Medical Examiner's Office are similarly staffed by expert faculty with experience and interest in resident education.

 The Department of Pathology, Microbiology and Immunology is under the direction of Chair Samuel A. Santoro, M.D., Ph.D., who is responsible for all clinical, research, and educational endeavors of the Department.
-The Residency Program serves 25 residents under the direction of Robert D. Hoffman, MD, Ph.D., who as Vice Chair for Graduate Medical Education also provides administrative oversight for more than 100 other trainees in the Department's two graduate programs and twelve clinical fellowships, with the able support of the staff of the Graduate Education Office.
+The Residency Program serves 25 residents under the direction of Robert D. Hoffman, MD, Ph.D., who as Vice Chair for Graduate Medical Education also provides administrative oversight for trainees in the Department’s twelve clinical fellowships, with the able support of the staff of the Graduate Medical Education Office.
 The Department's clinical enterprise comprises five of the Department's divisions: Anatomic Pathology, Laboratory Medicine, Hematopathology, Renal Pathology/Electron Microscopy and Neuropathology.
-Each division is directed by nationally and internationally respected members of the faculty.
+Each division is directed by nationally and internationally recognized members of the faculty.

 Questions about the Residency Program should be directed to the Graduate Education Office at email@example.com .